-- Applicants who are admitted to the Faculty of Law under any admission category may apply to the Committee for admission to the part-time JD program for the first year of study. - 2.
-To be considered for admission to the part-time program applicants must - a.
-Have been admitted through the admissions process; - Demonstrate in writing to the satisfaction of the Committee circumstances to justify admission to the part-time program within one or more of the following categories: - Family obligations requiring care for dependants or continued employment; - 7.
-Personal or family health problems; - 8.
-Physical or learning disability; - Circumstances such as employment commitments, financial hardship or other personal disadvantage that do not come with i) to iii). - 3.
-Application Procedures: An admitted applicant who wishes to apply to the part-time program must apply in writing to the Committee before July 1 in the year in which the applicant has been admitted to full-time studies, or within five working days of having been informed of their admission, if the applicant accepts an offer of admission made after July 1.

-- 4. Each academic year the Faculty of Law shall provide up to five percent of the available positions to the part-time legal studies program.
-The full-time student quota will be decreased by one full-time position for each two part-time positions filled. - Students admitted to the part-time program may, on a change of circumstances and with the approval of the Committee, transfer to full-time studies. - 6.
-Part-time students must complete the requirements of the JD degree within a maximum of six years.
+- iv.
+Circumstances such as employment commitments, financial hardship or other personal disadvantage that do not come with i) to iii). - 3.
+Application Procedures: An admitted applicant who wishes to apply to the part-time program must apply in writing to the Committee before July 1 in the year in which the applicant has been admitted to full-time studies, or within five working days of having been informed of their admission, if the applicant accepts an offer of admission made after July 1. - Each academic year the Faculty of Law shall provide up to five percent of the available positions to the part-time legal studies program.
+The full-time student quota will be decreased by one full-time position for each two parttime positions filled. - Students admitted to the part-time program may, on a change of circumstances and with the approval of the Committee, transfer to full-time - Part-time students must complete the requirements of the JD degree within a maximum of six years.